Overview

 - Hypoglycemia due to insufficient glycogen stores

-- Poor weight gain due to weak sucking and swallowing; poor digestion and absorption
+- Poor weight gain due to weak suckling and swallowing; poor digestion and absorption

 - Hypothermia